misha-wu/cs160-final-project/README.md

 I've written some code comments to point out various Express features that control the server's behavior.

+## Demo

+## Additional information

+### Customer and Market Research
+We interviewed a varied set of subjects within a specific group of users.
+Interviewees varied in age (low to mid 20’s), gender, language fluency, occupancy, and hobbies.
+All target users were interested in learning languages, preferably through reading media, and had a cumbersome existing method of learning.

+After doing market research, we realized that Language learners, both familiar with the language and beginners, currently rely on various online tools like Google Translate, Naver, and Easy German to translate media content such as books, switching between source text and translation apps to comprehend meanings.
+Desired tasks include smoother translations considering character names and nuances, a dictionary function for saving phrases and their translations, understanding grammatical structures, and comparing source text to translations for review.
+Users typically learn these tasks intuitively, iterating through different segments for translation and adjusting for inaccuracies.
+Tasks are predominantly performed at home, where users have the necessary privacy and time for learning.
+Users consume processed data to check understanding and utilize applications to support comprehension through translation and vocabulary analysis.
+They access tools like phones and computers to select text from images for translation and may use auxiliary apps to store personal vocabulary.
+Communication between users is unnecessary as the app is designed for solo use.
+Task frequency varies from every few days to once a day, serving as a supplement to other learning methods.
+Challenges arise when translations are incorrect, hindering comprehension and potentially leading to misunderstandings of context, interfering with language learning goals.

 ### Competitors
 <li> Drops: This app demonstrates the application of Visual Mnemonic and interaction-based vocabulary learning.
 However, it’s still hard to bridge the real-world usage since the given teaching contents including vocabulary and illustrations are far from the user’s real life, which might increase the memory burden.